the-turing-way/the-turing-way/book/content/reproducibility/05/incentives.md

-# * How to incentivize researchers/community members?
+# * How to incentivize researchers/community members

 **WORK IN PROGRESS**